ryanries/PassFiltEx/README.md

 - Prefix global symbols with a lower-case g, no underscore.
 (E.g. gGlobalVar, not g_GlobalVar)

 - Hungarian notation not necessary.
 Use descriptive variable names.
-We don't use 80-character terminals any more; it's OK to type it out.
+We don't use 80-character terminals anymore; it's OK to type it out.

 - Comments are good but don't make a lot of comments about what the code does - instead write comments about _why_ you're doing